 What We Liked

-Besides the unusually low price for the Cuisinart CCJ-500 Pulp Control Citrus Juicer, Brushed Stainless juicer, another upside is the amazing pulp control.
+Besides the reasonable price for the Cuisinart CCJ-500 Pulp Control Citrus Juice Brushed Stainless juicer, another upside is the great pulp control.

 The auto-reversing reamer filter consists of three different filters – low (almost none), medium, and high amount of pulp.
-This filter allows you to level the texture and density of your juice according to the preference of the drinker.
+This filter allows you to level the texture and density of your juice according to individual preferences.

 All the Cuisinart CCJ500 Citrus Juicer components are easy to detach and rinse.
 And to make things even easier, you can put them in a dishwasher.

-The Tribest Corporation is relatively young compared to some other reputable brands on the kitchen appliance market, but it still has a track record of over 20 years of successful manufacturing.
+The Tribest Corporation is relatively young compared to other reputable brands on the kitchen appliance market, but it still has over 20 years of successful manufacturing.

-Their Citristar Electric Citrus Juicer is a nice-looking, user-friendly home device that will make juice extraction quick and easy.
+Their Citristar Electric Citrus Juicer is a nice-looking, user-friendly home appliance that will make juice extraction quick and easy.

 What We Like

-The Tribest CS-1000 CitriStar Electric Citrus Juicer has a poweful motor and is easy to use.
+The Tribest CS-1000 CitriStar Electric Citrus Juicer has a powerful motor and is easy to use.

-The spout is sturdy and made of non-corrosive stainless-steel which doesn’t drip and is easy to clean.
+The spout is sturdy and made of non-corrosive stainless steel, which doesn’t drip and is easy to clean.
 However, this one has a flip-up lock on top of that.
-If you see that your glass is filling up and you want to remove it, just flip the spout up to make a lid so the juice stops dripping.
+If you see your glass is filling up and you want to remove it, flip the spout up to make a lid so the juice stops dripping.

 The juicer has a powerful motor that doesn’t feel compatible with its construction.
-It’s supposed to be quiet, but the light plastic material makes it shaky and noisy, especially when you have to extract larger citrus fruits.
+It’s supposed to be quiet, but the light plastic material makes it shaky and noisy, especially when extracting larger citrus fruits.